Military reaction was ‘sprint speed,’ top officer says as Pentagon takes heat for Capitol riot response

 His account diverged from that of current and former police officials who have placed a large share of the blame on the Pentagon, saying that officials there dragged their feet or even initially refused to send additional troops as the violent crowd overpowered a small police force.

-“If the forces . . . were ready to go as part of the preparatory stuff then I’d say, okay, that’s a fair assessment.
+“If the forces . . . were ready to go as part of the preparatory stuff, then I’d say, okay, that’s a fair assessment.
 But this is the D.C.
 National Guard that went from a cold start, and they had troops there in two and a half, three hours,” Milley told reporters traveling with him on Monday during a visit to Colorado.
 “They reacted faster than our most elite forces from a cold start.”

 He said Pentagon leaders approved the request to send additional Guard members in about an hour.
 “For the Pentagon, that’s super fast.
 That’s like sprint speed,” he said.